How to watch the eclipse in VR

 If you miss out, you can watch later using the LifeVR app, which is available for Android and iOS, or the Samsung VR channel.

-HTC Vive and Oculus Rift owners can fire up the Google Earth VR app, access the menu section and select "Total Solar Eclipse."
+HTC Vive (£919.99 at Amazon.co.uk) and Oculus Rift (£393.00 at Amazon.co.uk) owners can fire up the Google Earth VR app, access the menu section and select "Total Solar Eclipse."
 This isn't a livestream, but it does give you the chance to interactively view the eclipse from about a dozen different cities across the U.S.

 No VR?
 No problem: Here's how to watch a livestream of the eclipse in 2D.